Why So Many Tyler Residents Lost Internet This Weekend

 According to a recent story from KETK that came out this afternoon, reports that Optimum put out a statement on Monday in which a representative said:

 "We sincerely apologize for the inconvenience this caused.
-Our teams worked around the clock to quickly and safely restore service after gunshot damage impacted Optimum's network."
+Our teams worked around the clock to quickly and safely restore service after gunsh0t damage impacted Optimum's network."

 How Did Gunshot Damage Affect Internet Service in Tyler?

-Yep, gunshot damage.
+Yep, gunsh0t damage.
 According to the statement, bullets hit and damaged the fiber strands in two of Optimum's aerial fiber lines.
 That's not something a company has any control over.

 Read More: Texas Laws You Need to Know for 2026